How to leave Utah residency?

 Step 4: Time spent outside Utah

-To avoid being taxed as a resident in Utah, it’s important to manage the amount of time you spend in the state.
-Like many other states, Utah uses the 183-day rule to determine residency for tax purposes.
+To avoid being taxed as a resident in Utah, it is important to manage the amount of time you spend in the state and to end Utah domicile.
+In addition to domicile tests, Utah uses a 183 day statutory residency test for people who maintain a place of abode in Utah.

 183-day rule